-One morning, on an early flight out of Milwaukee, the Atlanta Hawks walked onto my flight.
+One morning in 1990, on an early flight out of Milwaukee, the Atlanta Hawks walked onto my flight.
 That team had lots of great players: Wilkins, Spud Webb, Moses Malone, John Koncak… and I got to spend a couple of hours with them!
 For the record, they were all very gracious…Moses Malone didn’t even flinch when I stepped on his foot, and when I apologized, he smiled and said, “No problem.”

 So, of course I would recognize Dominique!
 Even almost 30 years later, when he was wearing a beanie to shield him from the cold, and glasses because we’re all 30 years older now, I recognized him immediately.
 I was going to wait a little while to approach him, but my friend pretty quickly asked him if we could get photos, and he very graciously agreed.
 I told him I had met him before, and I went through the story from almost 30 years ago.
 I also told him I remembered his nightclub, and he chuckled and said several times, “Now you’re taking me waaaay back!”
 He was one of the sweetest celebrities I’ve ever met (and I’ve met more than a few), and he even came by our table on his way out to tell us goodbye and wish us a good afternoon.
 I was so excited…still am!